 – TKV Desikachar

-Thus, using the term ‘viniyoga’ to describe a Yoga Class as a ‘Viniyoga Group Class’ or using the term to banner any group class teaching ‘style’ would in reality be a contradiction to how the concept was intended to be used by TKV Desikachar according to the lifetime teachings of T Krishnamacharya.
-In this context the term viniyoga relates solely to the transmission of Yoga within a personal relationship.
+Thus, using the term ‘Viniyoga’ to describe a Yoga Class as a ‘Viniyoga Group Class’ or using the term to banner any group class teaching ‘style’ would in reality be a contradiction to how the concept was intended to be used by Desikachar according to the lifetime teachings of Krishnamacharya.
+In this context the term Viniyoga relates solely to the transmission of Yoga within a personal relationship.

-The main aim behind the viniyoga as the application of Yoga is to personalise Yoga practice according to the individual and their situation, through respecting our unique differences in age, gender, mental aptitude, physical health, social lifestyle, occupation and interests, together with developmental potentials according to the persons current situation and needs.
+The Spirit behind the Viniyoga of Yoga is to personalise Yoga practice according to the individual and their situation, through respecting our unique differences in age, gender, mental aptitude, physical health, social lifestyle, occupation and interests, together with developmental potentials according to the person’s current situation and needs.